madcock/ep128emu-core/README.md

   * amount of border to keep when zooming in
   * use original or enhanced ROM for Enterprise (faster memory test)
   * override joystick map for each user
+  * zoom and info keys for player 1

 ### Other features
 * Save/load state, rewind